 All of the numbers above relate to basic mortgage approval.
 This is what might be required just to get your foot in the door.
 In order to qualify for the lender’s best rates, a borrower will probably need a credit score of 740 or higher.

 Borrowers with bad credit should not despair.
 There are proactive steps you can take to improve your credit score, and often significantly.
 We have written about this subject in great detail elsewhere on the website.
-Here is an article that explains some of the steps you can take to boost your score.
 With the right approach, a borrower who has bad credit at the start of the year could still qualify for a mortgage later in 2012.
 It takes some discipline, but it can be done.

 Basic Qualification Criteria